 Christmas arrived along with decorations, excitement and of course, carolers.
 None of which were anywhere to be seen at Mike’s house.
 Patiently even excitedly he waited until the carolers started on his street.
 Giggling manically, he checked that everything was ready for them.
 The machine was on his porch, all hooked up.
 He couldn’t wait.

 “These noise-makers must know how I feel, he rubbed his hands together in glee.
 “Next year they won’t bother me!” he was right.

 The melodious sounds slowly made their way up the street.
 Mike stood at his door waiting for the bell to ring almost hopping from foot to foot in his excitement.
 Finally it rang and he flew outside.
 “What?” he demanded unkindly.
 They started to sing “Silent Night”.
 It was wonderful – if only he had taken a moment to listen.
 But he wouldn’t – he slowly reached for the pump, grinning madly.

 Turning it on he shouted “Aha” but nothing happened.
-The surprised carollers took a step backwards.
+The surprised carolers took a step backwards.
 He cranked up the pressure.
 Nothing.
-Swearing under his breath in front of the signing neighbours, he ran to the tap – it was on.
+Swearing under his breath in front of the singing neighbors, he ran to the tap – it was on.
 Pushing the lever again he still had nothing.
 Lifting it he looked inside the pipe.
 “I can’t unders…”.

-A young girl screamed when she realised what had happened.
-The carollers stopped in shock.
+A young girl screamed when she realized what had happened.
+The carolers stopped in shock.
 Not one of them tried to stem the blood or to comfort Mike.
-They realised he was quite prepared to wet them from head to toe in the cold, just for trying to spread some Christmas cheer.
+He was quite prepared to wet them from head to toe in the cold, just for trying to spread some Christmas cheer.
 They had been coming here every year – determined to get through to him.
 Not a single one of them shed a tear.